-For the people of Yuba County, reducing the risk of flooding was the single most important reason for the creation of Yuba Water Agency.
-Since formation in 1959, the agency has led the local effort with state and federal agencies, Congress and others to increase public safety by reducing the risk of catastrophic flooding.
+For the people of Yuba County, reducing the risk of flooding was the single most important reason for the creation of Yuba Water Agency in 1959.
+Since its formation, the agency has led the local effort with state and federal agencies, Congress and others to increase public safety by reducing the risk of catastrophic flooding.

-Yuba Water Agency also provides extensive technical, policy and financial support to local agencies in their effort to improve public safety.
-Through these efforts, Yuba Water Agency has committed well over $50 million to help leverage more than $600 million in state and federal funding for levee repairs and other work to minimize flooding in the area.
+To achieve these goals, Yuba Water provides extensive technical, policy and financial support to local agencies and regional projects, as well as staff time and infrastructure improvements to our dams.
+Through these efforts, Yuba Water has committed well over $50 million to help leverage more than $600 million in state and federal funding for levee repairs and other multi-benefit projects to reduce flooding in the area.